ApurvaBire/ApurvaBire/README.md

-*👋Hi there!
-I'm Apurva✨*
+*✨👋Hi there!
+I'm Apurva*

 -◽️Data Science Enthusiast
 -◽️Machine Learning & Data Analysis

-I'm a Computer Science and Engineering (Data Science) student,enthusiastic about learning and exploring the fields of Machine Learning, data analysis, and data visualization.
+I'm a Computer Science and Engineering (Data Science) student,enthusiastic about learning and exploring the fields of Machine Learning, data analysis, and data visualization.📶🤖

 ---

-*Let's Connect!*
+*✨Let's Connect!*

-✨I'm passionate about using data to drive informed decision-making and deliver practical solutions.
+I'm passionate about using data to drive informed decision-making and deliver practical solutions.
 I'm always open to discussing new ideas, opportunities, and collaborations.

 🚀💌Feel free to reach out!